KiwinduAI/My-FirstRepo./README.md

-# My-FirstRepo.
+# Learn GitHub Collaboration

-This is my first repository created as part of a GitHub learning task
+This is a practice repository for learning GitHub collaboration.

+## [Names of contributors]
+- Ally Kiwindu